drzaiusx11/create-oi/README.md

 create-oi: iRobot Create&#174; driver for node
 ========================================

-An API for interacting with an iRobot Create robot.
+An API for interacting with an iRobot Create.
 Because robots are fun.

 Installation
 ------------